-Mary Patricia Daniels, LCSW, is a licensed clinical social worker with over 25 years’ experience in the community/behavioral/ health field in Connecticut.
+Mary Patricia Dunbar, LCSW, is a licensed clinical social worker with over 25 years’ experience in the community/behavioral/ health field in Connecticut.

 Taryn Westfall is a Psychiatric Mental Health Nurse Practitioner with 24 years of nursing experience.
 Sixteen of those years have been on an inpatient psychiatric unit, with further experience in school and community health clinic settings.